 Responsible credit card habits are key to leveraging credit cards to build your wealth.
 If you can confidently repay your credit card charges in full every month, a credit card can earn you rewards while leveraging your credit toward investment opportunities.

 When leveraging credit cards to build wealth, it’s important to avoid credit card fees and take advantage of any perks offered.
-The SoFi Credit Card, for instance, doesn’t charge foreign exchange fees.
-Plus, SoFi cardholders earn 2% unlimited cash back rewards when redeemed to save, invest, or pay down eligible SoFi debt.
-Cardholders earn 1% cash back rewards when redeemed for a statement credit.1
+The SoFi Credit Card offers unlimited 2% cash back on all eligible purchases.
+There are no spending categories or reward caps to worry about.1

 What does it mean to leverage your credit card?